 In O.R.
 Pilat's 1929 article, John J. Murphy, a 40-year veteran of the Brooklyn spar business, said that during World War I there was such a demand for spars that he had teams of men working on them in the streets.
-But by the summer of 1929, the company, now struggling, was one of only three yards still making spars by hand in New York City; one of the other two was also in Erie Basin.
+But by the summer of 1929, the company, by then struggling, was one of only three yards still making spars by hand in New York City; one of the other two was also in Erie Basin.
 The business was being edged out by the mechanical lathe and steel masts.

 The Brooklyn Spar Company made masts for the important ships of the day, including the CITY OF NEW YORK, Admiral Byrd's flagship to the South Pole, and the ATLANTIC, a transatlantic racing yacht whose record for the fastest crossing held for nearly 100 years.